 Modified starch is a compound obtained by processing natural starches through chemical or physical methods.
-Starches are complex carbohydrates found in plants and are typically extracted from sources such as corn, potato, wheat, and rice.
-The modification process alters the molecular structure of starch, enhancing specific properties in food products.
-These modifications can improve water absorption capacity, solubility, gel formation ability, and thermal stability.
+Starch is a complex carbohydrate found in plants, typically sourced from corn, potatoes, wheat, and rice.
+The modification process changes the structure of starch, helping to enhance certain characteristics of food products.
+This process increases its water absorption capacity, solubility, gelling ability, and heat resistance.

 1. As a Thickening Agent

-Modified starch is commonly used to increase the viscosity of liquid food products.
-In soups, sauces, beverages, and desserts, it helps achieve the desired consistency and improves texture.
+Modified starch is commonly used as a thickening agent, particularly in liquid food products.
+In soups, sauces, beverages, and desserts, modified starch helps achieve the desired consistency and improves texture.

-This type of starch has the ability to form gels in food products.
-It is used in products like jams, marmalades, and desserts to create a firmer and smoother texture.
+Modified starch has the ability to form gels in food products.
+It is used in jams, marmalades, and desserts to provide a firmer and smoother texture.

-Modified starch helps prolong the shelf life of food products, maintaining freshness and edibility for longer periods.
-Particularly in frozen foods, it aids in water retention and prevents texture degradation during freezing.
+Modified starch helps extend the shelf life of food products, allowing them to remain fresh and suitable for consumption for longer periods.
+In frozen food products, modified starch aids in binding water, keeping the product fresh.
+Additionally, it helps prevent texture deterioration during freezing.

-It contributes to maintaining product freshness over time, especially in baked goods or foods subjected to heat.
-It supports shape retention during baking and helps achieve the desired texture.
+Modified starch contributes to maintaining the freshness of food products over extended periods.
+This characteristic offers significant benefits, especially in baked goods and foods prepared during cooking stages.
+Starch helps products retain their shape during baking and achieve the desired texture.

 Effects of Modified Starch on Food